notpresident35/awesome-learn-gamedev/README.md

 Nearly all resources are free, and anything with a price tag will be clearly marked.
 Paid resources are only included if they have been personally endorsed by an industry professional working in the relevant discipline.

 Suggestions and future-proofing efforts are always welcome!
-See `Contributing.md` for contribution guidelines, and check out `TODO.md` for tasks that need completing, such as archival work.
+See `Contributing.md` for contribution guidelines, and check out [open issues](https://github.com/notpresident35/learn-awesome-gamedev/issues) for tasks that need completing, such as archival work.

 Generally, this lists avoids tools and assets.
 However, it contains courses/tutorials for specific tools wherever they are required for a role, and assets whenever they would enable a person to learn their role more effectively (for example, the animation section contains rigs).
 For tools, assets, communities, and more granular lists for individual tools like Unity, check out [the gaming category of awesome](https://github.com/sindresorhus/awesome#gaming)